GoogleFeud/storytell/book/src/Language/State/conditions.md

 ### :if and :not

-The second example with the match syntax takes too much space for something so simple... checking if a value is true or false.
+The second example with the match syntax takes too much space for something so simple.
 We can shorten it with `:not` inside the curly brackets:

 ```
 @{:not killed.includes("Nick")}
-    Nick: Wow, this place is a shithole.
+    Nick: Wow, this place is a mess.
 What are we going to do here?
     - We need to find the treasure...
         Nick: I don't think such a treasure could be hidden in a such a hideous place...
     - Shut up Nick.